semacu/2022-intro-command-line/README.md

 The command line is already available in the computer enviroment prepared for the practical.

 - Log in into the environment using your access details and click on the option `desktop` in the selection window.
 A display similar to the one below will become available
-- Once in the Desktop, click on the `Terminal Emulator.
-Click the command line` button.
-A black command line box like the one displayed below will appear
+- Once in the Desktop, click on the `Terminal Emulator Use the command line` icon in the toolbar.
+A black command line box like the one displayed below will appear in the screen

 <p align="center">
   <img width="500" src=img/guacamole.png>